SpongePowered/SpongeDocs/source/faq.rst

 - We want something easy to use.
 - Community-developed modding API.
 We invite any developer to help out.
-- Works with Forge mods.
+- Lots of people involved with strong Java backgrounds and/or experience.
+- An extremely open project.
-- No need for client mods if only used on the server.
+- No legal issues, unlike the Bukkit project.
+- Keeping performance as a high priority during development.
+- Bukkit plugins *may* run on Sponge without change due to efforts by the community.
-- Can be used to write client mods.
+- Plan to eventually be used to make client mods.
 - Not tied to any platform:

     - Can be used on a from-scratch server (i.e. Glowstone)
       - Planned & officially working with Glowstone team
     - Can be used on top of Forge
       - Planned & and officially working with Forge team
+      - No need for client mods if only Sponge is used on the server
+      - Can work with Forge mods
     - Can be injected into Minecraft directly
       - Not planned yet (this is a larger undertaking and we prefer something usable sooner)
-- An extremely open project.
-- No legal issues, unlike the Bukkit project.
-- Bukkit plugins may run on Sponge without change due to efforts by the community.
-- Keeping performance as a high priority during development.
-- Lots of people involved with strong Java backgrounds and/or experience.
+      - Several Third Party Implementations are attempting this

 For the User
 ------------